pyranges/pyranges_1.x/docs/how_to_sequences.rst

 Translation and reverse complement
 ----------------------------------

-The submodule :mod:`pyranges.seqs` contains functions to translate sequences and reverse complement them.
+The submodule :mod:`pyranges1.seqs` contains functions to translate sequences and reverse complement them.
 They can operate on a single sequence, or a Series of sequences as below:

   >>> sg['Protein'] = pr.seqs.translate(sg.Sequence)